-6.2.8 Targeted Meetings and Outreach
+6.2.6 Targeted Meetings and Outreach

 As part of proactive outreach efforts, outreach will be conducted and meetings will be held to address the needs, questions, and concerns of the public, project agencies, special communities and specific stakeholder groups.
-Outreach efforts will be coordinated by the environmental review team3, which will maintain a log of all outreach and meeting activity and stakeholder feedback / comments.
+Outreach efforts will be coordinated by the environmental review team5, which will maintain a log of all outreach and meeting activity and stakeholder feedback / comments.
 Targeted and general outreach meetings with the public and other key stakeholders groups will be held as needed and as required by NEPA process throughout the Project lifecycle.
 These could include:

-- Project site tours and surveys (on as-needed basis); - Information sessions for neighborhood and block associations, and other local organizations, upon request; - One-on-one outreach briefings to elected officials to inform and discuss their concerns about potential community and environmental impacts;
+- Project site tours and surveys (on as-needed basis); - Information sessions for neighborhood and block associations, and other local organizations, upon request; - One-on-one outreach briefings to elected officials to inform and discuss their concerns about potential community and environmental impacts; - One-on-one meetings with industry specialists or community groups to collect data or seek input on specific issues; and - Meetings with other key stakeholders in the Project area, including marine and transportation industry representatives; community and environmental groups; and federal, state, county, regional and city elected and appointed officials, as needed.

-3 The environmental review team includes the NJ TRANSIT Project Manager, members of NJ TRANSIT's Office of Public Information and the Legislative and Community Affairs Department, and a consultant team that includes personnel from InGroup Inc. and BEM Systems, Inc.
+5 The environmental review team includes the NJ TRANSIT Project Manager, members of NJ TRANSIT's Office of Public Information and the Legislative and Community Affairs Department, and a consultant team that includes personnel from InGroup Inc. and BEM Systems, Inc.